SONGDONGYUAN1994/PseudotimeDE/README.md

 install_github("SONGDONGYUAN1994/PseudotimeDE")
 ```
-Please notice that `PseudotimeDE` can be computationally intensive; we recommend users to allocate at least 10 cores unless they want to ignore the uncertainty of inferred pseudotime.
+Please note that `PseudotimeDE` can be computationally intensive; we recommend users to allocate at least 10 cores unless they want to ignore the uncertainty of inferred pseudotime.

 Quick start
 -----------